OfficeDev/office-js-docs-pr.fr-fr/docs/develop/create-sso-office-add-ins-nodejs.md

      // `allowSignInPrompt: true` option.
 Since this sample does that, you should not see
      // this error.
      showMessage(
        "No one is signed into Office.
-But you can use many of the add-ins functions anyway.
+But you can use many of the add-in's functions anyway.
 If you want to log in, press the Get OneDrive File Names button again."
      );
      break;
    case 13002:
      // The user aborted the consent prompt.
 If the add-in cannot be effectively used when consent
      // has not been granted, then the first call of getAccessToken should pass the `allowConsentPrompt: true` option. showMessage(
-       "You can use many of the add-ins functions even though you have not granted consent.
+       "You can use many of the add-in's functions even though you have not granted consent.
 If you want to grant consent, press the Get OneDrive File Names button again."
      );
      break;
    case 13006: